UK Returnees (Chinese Overseas Christian Mission) - (COCM)

 Aims

-1. To provide fellowship for the new returnees and programmes to help them adjust to life and the work environment in Singapore
+-To provide fellowship for the new returnees and programmes to help them adjust and integrate back to their country, church and marketplace

 Ministry Focus

-To achieve the above aims, the COCM organises a monthly prayer meeting on the second Wednesday of every month.
-All eligible returnees from the UK especially those who have yet to return will be encouraged to join this GCF interest group.
+To achieve the above aims, the Returnees' Ministry organises a monthly prayer meeting on the second Wednesday of every month.
+All eligible returnees from overseas, especially those who have yet to return will be encouraged to join this GCF ministry.
+It also organises an annual conference at end of the year.

 Brief History